Identity protection

 1. Go to Administration → Identity protection.

-2. Under Schedule scan, select the day and time for the weekly breach lookup.
+2. Under Schedule scan, choose the preferred day and time for the weekly scan.

 3. Click Save.